 2. Positive thinker: optimistic, resilient, has an appropriate sense of humour, is imaginative around new possibilities and conveys hopefulness;

-3. Goal oriented: models the setting and pursuit of goals, shows persistence, and does not give up when faced with a challenge;
+3. Goal-oriented: models the setting and pursuit of goals, shows persistence, and does not give up when faced with a challenge;

-5. Advanced Interpersonal skills: empathetic towards others, sensitive to his/her own style, demonstrates tact, learns and remembers other people’s most important concerns, and uses active listening skills to pose powerful questions that facilitate reflection or problem solving;
+5. Advanced Interpersonal skills: empathetic towards others, sensitive to their own style, demonstrates tact, learns and remembers other people’s most important concerns, and uses active listening skills to pose powerful questions that facilitate reflection or problem solving;

 6. Open-minded and flexible: able to understand and appreciate different perspectives, tailors approach to each situation, is inclusive and involves others, and is able to focus on the most important issues and concerns;